 Physicians that insert the Zephyr Valve, or the hospitals for which they work, may be subject to reimbursement claim denials upon submission of the claim.
 Physicians or hospitals may also be subject to recovery of overpayments if a payor makes payment for the claim and subsequently determines that the payor's coding, billing or coverage policies were not followed.
-Whenever possible, pre-authorization for coverage for the procedure is recommended before the procedure is performed.
-When pre-authorization is not obtained or not allowed, and the procedure is performed and not covered by third-party payors, physicians or hospitals typically directly bill patients enrolled with these third-party payors for the costs and fees associated with the procedures in which our products are used.
+Whenever possible, prior authorization for coverage for the procedure is recommended before the procedure is performed.
+When prior authorization is not obtained or not allowed, and the procedure is performed and not covered by third-party payors, physicians or hospitals typically directly bill patients enrolled with these third-party payors for the costs and fees associated with the procedures in which our products are used.
 Moreover, because there is often no separate reimbursement for supplies used in surgical procedures, the additional cost associated with the use of our solution can affect the profit margin of the hospital or surgery center where the procedure is performed.
 Some of our target physicians and hospitals may be unwilling to adopt our products in light of the additional associated cost.
 Further, any decline in the amount payors are willing to reimburse physicians and hospitals could make it difficult for existing physicians and hospitals to continue using or to adopt our solution and could create additional pricing pressure for us.
 If we are forced to lower the price we charge for our solution, our gross margins will decrease, which will negatively affect our business, financial condition and results of operations.

 Outside of the United States, reimbursement levels vary significantly by country and by patient.
 Reimbursement is obtained from a variety of sources, including government sponsors, hospital budgets, or private health insurance plans, or combinations thereof.
-We have established reimbursement access in countries across Europe and Asia Pacific, including Australia, Austria, Belgium, France, Germany, the Netherlands, United Kingdom (the "UK"), Scotland, Switzerland and South Korea, and other countries.
+We have established market access in countries across Europe and Asia Pacific, including Australia, Austria, Belgium, France, Germany, Japan, the Netherlands, United Kingdom (the "UK"), Scotland, Switzerland and South Korea, and other countries.
 Even if we succeed in bringing our products to market in additional foreign countries, uncertainties regarding future healthcare policy, legislation and regulation, as well as private market practices, could affect our ability to sell our products in commercially acceptable quantities at acceptable prices.
+For example, in some markets, such as France, coverage and reimbursement are currently available for procedures using our products but are subject to constraints such as price controls or unit sales limitations.

 Third-party payors, whether foreign or domestic, or governmental or commercial, are developing increasingly sophisticated methods of controlling healthcare costs.
 In addition, no uniform policy of coverage and reimbursement for procedures using our solution exists among third-party payors.
 Therefore, coverage and reimbursement for procedures using our products can differ significantly from payor to payor.
 Payors continually review new and existing technologies for possible coverage and can, without notice, deny or reverse coverage for new or existing products and procedures.
 There can be no assurance that third-party payor policies will provide coverage for procedures in which our products are used.
-If we are not successful in reversing existing non-coverage policies, if third-party payors that currently cover or reimburse our products and related procedures reverse or limit their coverage in the future or if other third-party payor issue similar policies, this will negatively affect our business, financial condition and results of operations.
+If we are not successful in reversing existing non-coverage policies, if third-party payors that currently cover or reimburse our products and related procedures reverse or limit their coverage in the future or if other third-party payors issue similar policies, this will negatively affect our business, financial condition and results of operations.
 Further, coverage policies and third-party payor reimbursement rates may change at any time.
 Therefore, even if favorable coverage is established on one or more products for which we receive regulatory approval, less favorable coverage policies and reimbursement rates may be implemented in the future.